solarflare-dev/solarflare-next/README.md

    Additionally, you'll need logic to retrieve and maintain the categorical facets for filtering and searching.
 You might need to introduce polling or 'push' based logic to keep the data on the user's screen up-to-date.

 2. Use a service like Algolia, Elasticsearch or Typesense to index your data and provide a search API.
-Many of these services get expensive very quickly, charging by the search (i.e. every time a user loads your page or manipulates the table controls) and you still don't get real-time updates.
-You also have to manage syncing of data into the search service.
+Managed services like Algolia can get expensive very quickly, charging by the search (i.e. every time a user loads your page or manipulates the table controls).
+Elasticsearch and Typesense provide fantastic indexing capabilities, but they don't provide an end-to-end data pipeline from Postgres to React, leaving you writing glue code to handle ingestion, indexing and a search API for your app.
+In all cases, you have to manage syncing of data into the search service and you don't get real-time query subscriptions.

 3. Solarflare.